Signs of Tramadol Abuse

 - Muscle aches

 More severe symptoms of tramadol abuse typically occur when higher doses of the drug are taken or when tramadol is taken in combination with another substance.
-Severe symptoms of tramadol abuse can include seizures and CNS depression.
+Severe symptoms of tramadol abuse can include seizures and central nervous system depression.
+CNS depression is when the central nervous system slows down to the point where the heart rate and breathing decreases, which can lead to loss of consciousness, coma, and potentially even death.

 - Jerky muscles